chriseidhof/literate-swift-old/README.md

 It works like this: all code in `swift` fenced code blocks is gathered and put into a swift file.
 Then, for each fenced code block with language `print-swift`, the last eval statement is evaluated at the end of the swift code.

-For example, if you run `LiterateSwift` on this file:
+For example, if you run `LiterateSwift` on a file that contains this fenced code block

     ```swift
     let cities = ["London": 8308369